 To perform a

-The test is typically performed in a clinical setting by a qualified healthcare provider.
-Scraping of the sore to collect fluid and cells from the surrounding skin is required.
+The test is typically performed in a clinical setting by a qualified healthcare professional.
+They’ll need to scrape the sore to collect fluid and cells from the skin.

 - bleeding at the site where the sample was removed